sclable/nestjs-libs/packages/storage/README.md

 ```

 ### Create configuration file
 In the application's configuration folder there must be a file which configures the storage library.
-You can simply copy `src/examples/storage.config.ts` and make some changes if needed.
+You can simply copy `src/examples/storage.config.ts`.
+Make some changes if needed.
 ```javascript
 import path from 'path'